PlayerNguyen/edusoft-auto-in/README.md

 **Coming soon**

 _By the way, this solution took me 5 bucks to publish this extension onto a Chrome Web Store.
 I am very happy if this extension have any VIP person that supported me to publish this._

+# License

+This extension using MIT license.
+See [LICENSE.md](LICENSE.md)

+# Contribution

+Glad to see your contribution into this extension.
+If you have any result, create an issue ticket for the support.